The First Step to Mental Wellness

 If your New Year Resolutions have already fallen by the wayside, you’re not alone.
 In fact, it is estimated that over 90% of New Year’s resolutions fail - many before the calendar even turns to February.
 But a local hypnotist and expert on the subconscious says it isn’t too late if you’re trying to turn things in a different direction in 2016.
 “We should resolve to improve ourselves and our lives every day of the year,” said Randy Hampton, co-owner of Hawaii Hypnosis Center.
 “If you missed out on something to start the year, don’t despair - there are still more than 300 brand new days left in the year.”

 Hampton, one of Hawaii’s leading authorities on the subconscious mind, recommends that people stick to the things they want to achieve.
 He reminds his clients that failure isn’t a “thing,” it’s just a word too often attached to the attempts that occur right before success.“You can’t succeed without starting the change,” Hampton explains.
 “The problem is that too many people are TRYING to change instead of just changing.
-The word ‘try’ leaves too much room for failure.”
+The word ‘try’ leaves too much room for failure.
+If you want to become more confident then give us a call.
+It is easier than you think.”

-Hawaii Hypnosis Center sees many weight loss clients and we’re excited to help those clients achieve long-lasting, life-changing results through our systematic approach.
-We work with our clients to change eating patterns and change their relationship with food.
-From working with thousands of clients, we’ve come to the conclusion that being overweight is not about the food but more often about the feelings and emotions that trigger you to eat or snack when you are not hungry.
+When you change your eating patterns and your relationship with food, you become more comfortable with yourself and your healthy lifestyle.
+From working with hundreds of clients, we’ve come to the conclusion that being overweight is not about the food but often about the feelings and emotions that trigger you to eat or snack when you are not hungry.
 Food becomes a distractor for feelings and emotions that people don’t like or don’t know how else to satisfy.

 Identify feelings and emotions and bring them to the surface so that you can neutralize and eliminate them.
-Once that happens, food retakes its rightful role as a fuel for your body, which results in weight loss and clients that start to feel good about themselves again.
+Once that happens, food retakes its rightful role as a fuel for your body, which results in weight loss and clients that start to feel good about themselves again and find the motivation to work out.
 The journey to a healthier lifestyle gains momentum with healthy eating and exercise habits.
+No more procrastination!
+Find your motivation.

 Utilizing a skilled hypnotist can allow an anxious person to discover the root of the anxious feelings - where they originate - and help reassess those origins.
 In addition, hypnosis provides powerful calming tools and techniques that can make sure anyone stays calm in virtually any situation.